*Biology and Math courses must have been completed no more than five years prior to start of the program.

 - Professionalism: Able to maintain a professional attitude and appearance as described in the MLT Student Manual.

-- In compliance with the American with Disabilities Act, students are encouraged to register with the Disability Resources Center for possible assistance with accommodations.
+- In compliance with the American with Disabilities Act, students are encouraged to register with the office of Counseling/Disability Services for possible assistance with accommodations.
 It is the student's responsibility to voluntarily and confidentially provide appropriate documentation regarding the nature and extent of a disability.
-Students requesting accommodation are (strongly) encouraged to contact the Disability Resources Center at the beginning of the semester Students may contact the Disability Resources Counselor at 931.540.2857.
+Students requesting accommodation are (strongly) encouraged to contact the office of Counseling/Disability Services at the beginning of the semester.
+Students may contact the director of counseling at 931.540.2857.

 Completion of all items listed above denotes eligibility for consideration into the MLT Program but in no way implies or guarantees admission to the program.

-Once admitted, students are required to submit documentation of the following entry requirements prior to the first day of clinical assignment.
+Once admitted, students are required to submit documentation of the following clinical access clearance items prior to the first day of clinical assignment.
 If the documentation is not completed prior to the first day of clinical assignment, students will not be permitted to go to clinical.

 - Health Requirements: All MLT students must submit evidence of good health by returning a completed Physical Examination form.
 Forms are given to the student upon acceptance into the program.
 All students must have a: